snowmeltarcade/projectbirdracing/documentation/technical_architecture/shared_classes.md

 ## Data Manager

-Loads data from the `data` folder.
+Loads data from the `data` folder using the [file manager](#file-manager).
 It will load the files in a format that it knows and will expose this data in a format agnostic way.

 The default data format is `JSON`.